-Chair of Council Professor Jonathan Montgomery gave evidence on 22 October in a House of Commons Science and Technology Committee hearing on mitochondrial donation.
+Chair of Council Professor Jonathan Montgomery gave evidence on 22 October in a House of Commons Science and Technology Committee hearing

 The aim of the session was to hear from scientists, patient representatives and regulators about the current evidence on the safety and efficacy of mitochondrial donation, establish what further work is needed before such techniques may be used in clinical practice, and examine proposed regulation for any future uses of the techniques.